Best Video Editing SaaS for Creators in 2026

 What shows up across the current market

 Common pricing models in this category include Free plan + paid tiers, Flat monthly fee, and Freemium.
-Deployment patterns represented here include Cloud and Cloud / Desktop.
-Operating-system coverage across the current listings includes Web, macOS, Windows, iOS, and Android.
+Tools in this category are available as Cloud and Cloud / Desktop.
+Platform support across the current listings includes Web, macOS, Windows, iOS, and Android.

 How we selected these tools